The world of apps (short for application, meaning software) is continuing to both grow and change, becoming a bigger part of the B2B world.

 At ClickMail we have some experience with apps on the developers side.
 We had already decided to develop an email analytics tooling called eMVision.
 It is an application that enables deeper insight into email analytics, build upon the power of Tableau Software’s visual reporting software.

-When ExactTarget announced they were launching their HubExchange this past summer, it validated our decision to create eMVision and gave us a targeted marketplace for promoting it to their users.
-Here you can see how eMVision looks in the marketplace.
+When ExactTarget (now called SalesForce Marketing Cloud) announced they were launching their HubExchange, it validated our decision to create eMVision and gave us a targeted marketplace for promoting it to their users.

-With hundreds of ESPs in existence, probably not every single email service provider needs to offer an apps marketplace, or at least not on the scale that ExactTarget does.
+With hundreds of ESPs in existence, probably not every single email service provider needs to offer an apps marketplace, or at least not on the scale that SalesForce Marketing Cloud does.
 But there’s no denying the benefits of doing so, for the ESP, the customer and the third-party vendor.

 Having an apps marketplace will be a game changer in the marketing software ecosystem in the very near future.